Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-54-here-be-dragons.md

 “Yeah,” Julian admitted.
 “I mean… what am I expected to do exactly?”

-“Show up looking clean and handsome---you’ve got that part covered already---give an honest answer to any questions that come your way and just… don’t make an ass of yourself, basically.
+“Show up looking clean and handsome - you’ve got that part covered already - give an honest answer to any questions that come your way and just… don’t make an ass of yourself, basically.
 It’s not difficult, I promise.”

 Somehow, Julian believed him.
 “Sounds simple enough…” he admitted.